teddycheru/news_correlation_10ac_week0/README.md

 ## Overview

 This Python package, `network_analysis`, is designed for conducting network analysis task.
-It provides tools and utilities to analyze network data, with a focus on handling Slack messages from a previous 10 Academy training program.
+It provides tools and utilities to analyze network data, with a focus on handling News messages from a previous 10 Academy training program.

 ## What to do